 screen-shot-2017-04-25-at-16-35-41Nails and chemotherapy

-Nails are made by living stem cells and, because they are dividing rapidly, are especially susceptible to chemotherapy4,5,6.
-As a consequence, disfiguring nail damage is common, especially following regimens containing taxanes used for men and women with breast and prostate cancer.
-The type and severity of damage is variable, but most intravenous regimens can cause ridges in nails, which correspond to the timings of chemotherapy episodes known as ‘Beau’s lines’.
-More pronounced chemotherapy nail damage leads to discolouration, brittle nails, acute paronychia, onycholysis and sometimes even complete loss of the nail (see adjacent pictures).
-This damage is often unsightly and contributes to body image issues during chemotherapy2 .
 More serious consequences include pain, which can limit activities of daily living, and secondary infection.
-This is of particular concern when patients are also neutropenic as the nails could be a source of systemic infection.
-In addition to the killing of rapidly proliferating nail stem cells, damage is also thought to be due to chemotherapy’s anti-angiogenetic and neurogenically mediated inflammatory properties4,5,6,7.
-If marked, the nails can separate from the bed causing pain, secondary bacterial and fungal infections considerably increasing damage to the nail5,6,7.
+This is of particular concern when patients are also neutropenic (low white blood cell count) as the nails could be a source of more widespread infection.
+In addition to the killing of rapidly proliferating nail stem cells, damage is also thought to be due to chemotherapy’s anti-angiogenetic (preventing blood vessel growth) inflammatory properties4,5,6,7.
+If knocked, the nails can separate from the bed causing pain, secondary bacterial and fungal infections considerably increasing damage to the nail5,6,7.

 How to prevent nail damage during chemotherapy